Is Salamanca a good area to stay in Madrid for first-time visitors?

 What is Salamanca known for?

 Salamanca is Madrid most elegant neighbourhood — the Golden Mile of luxury shopping, the finest tapas bars in the city, and the Fundacion Juan March art foundation.
-For a Culture Seeker it is upscale, safe, and immaculately maintained Local detail: The tapas bars on Calle Ayala open at 1pm and are full of businesspeople by 1:15pm — arrive at 1pm for the best pintxos before they sell out.
+For a Family Traveller it is upscale, safe, and immaculately maintained Local detail: The tapas bars on Calle Ayala open at 1pm and are full of businesspeople by 1:15pm — arrive at 1pm for the best pintxos before they sell out.

 How do I get from Madrid airport to Salamanca?